mrmxf/gh-opentsg-tsig-demos/README.md

 ## Running the program

 Here's a list of
 the demos for the
 different shaped objects

 - [Cube](#cube-demo)
 - [Curve](#curve-demo)
 - [Sphere](#sphere-demo)

-Once a demo has been run plug it into openTSG
+Once a demo has been run plug it into openTSG.

 ### Cube Demo